Imran Khan (film actor): 2011–12: Commercial success

-In 2011, Khan earned positive reviews for his role in Abhinay Deo's English language black comedy Delhi Belly.
+In 2011, Khan earned positive reviews for his role in Abhinay Deo's English language action comedy Delhi Belly.
 He was cast as Tashi, a journalist caught up in a hunt for diamonds—smuggled for a crime boss in Delhi—he and his roommates (Kunaal Roy Kapur and Vir Das) have mistakenly taken.
 The film opened to critical acclaim and was a commercial success, with a domestic revenue of over ₹550 million.
 A review in Mid-Day described his performance as "refreshingly good" and Nikhat Kazmi of The Times of India called it his best work to date.
 Khan said "It is the kind of film that I have always wanted to do, and it is very different to what has been done before in Hindi cinema."
 Later that year, Khan acted in Ali Abbas Zafar's romantic comedy Mere Brother Ki Dulhan.
 It received mixed-to-positive reviews, and was a box-office success, with domestic earnings of over ₹578 million.
-Khan played Kush Agnihotri, a man who falls in love with his brother's bride, played by Ali Zafar and Katrina Kaif, respectively.
+Khan played Kush Agnihotri, a man who falls in love with his brother's fiancee, played by Ali Zafar and Katrina Kaif, respectively.
 His performance was praised by critics; Sifys Sonia Chopra referred to him as "instantly likeable".

 For his next feature film, Khan starred as Rahul Kapoor, an uptight architect, in Shakun Batra's directorial debut Ek Main Aur Ekk Tu (2012) with Kareena Kapoor.
 The romantic comedy-drama, set in Las Vegas, is the story of two strangers who get married one night after they get drunk.
 Khan described his character as "a guy who lives his life according to his parents' wishes."
 Critical reaction to the film and his performance was positive, with Rajeev Masand writing that "Imran Khan slips comfortably into his role".
 Karan Anshuman of Mumbai Mirror opined, "Imran Khan is superbly cast and he doesn't let down.
 His body language slackens in progression as the script demands and he is absolutely spot on with his comic timing."
 Ek Main Aur Ekk Tu was a modest commercial success, earning a total of ₹530 million in India and abroad.